Frequently Asked Questions

-Becoming a member of a fraternal organization will provide your student with a number of experiences that will help prepare them for not only a career, but for life.
+Becoming a member of a fraternity or sorority will provide you with a number of experiences that will help prepare you not only for a career, but for life after college.
 These advantages include:

-- Leadership Skills: learned through offices within the chapter, through the Greek Governing Councils, or workshops and seminars put on by Murray State University or the chapter.
+- Leadership Skills - learned through holding offices within the organization, through Governing Councils, or workshops and seminars put on by Murray State University or the organization.

-- Educational Programming: every semester, MSU and individual chapters host guest speakers and programs ranging from alcohol awareness and personal safety, to study skills, resume workshops and time management.
+- Educational Programming - every semester, Murray State and individual organizations host guest speakers and programs ranging from alcohol awareness and personal safety, to study skills, resume workshops and time management for Greek members.

-- Enduring Friendships and Alumni Contacts: being in a fraternity or sorority does not stop at graduation.
-When someone joins a chapter they become a life-long member.
-As such, they develop contacts and acquaintances that can help them when looking for a job or when they need advice.
+- Enduring Friendships and Alumni Contacts - being in a fraternity or sorority does not stop at graduation.
+When someone joins a fraternity or sorority, they become a life member.
+As such, they develop contacts and friendships that can help them when looking for a job or when in need of help or advice.

-- Developing a Sense of Civic Responsibility: believing in giving back to the community, students will have numerous opportunities to participate in helping various organizations such as the American Heart Association, Special Olympics, and March of Dimes.
+- Developing a Sense of Civic Responsibility - believing in giving back to the community, students will have numerous opportunities to participate in helping organizations such as the American Heart Association, Best Buddies, and March of Dimes, among others.

-- It is Fun: the most immediate benefit for your student is the activities and social events sponsored by each chapter.
-Whether it is a chapter event or Homecoming, students will be around more students who know how to enjoy themselves responsibly.
+- It's Fun - the most immediate benefit for you oryour student is the activities and social events sponsored by each organization.
+Whether it is an organization event or Homecoming, students will be around more students who know how to enjoy themselves responsibly.

-Don't see a question that you would like answered??
-Email us at email@example.com and we will get it answered for you!!
+Don't see your question here?
+Email us at email@example.com and we will get it answered for you!